-Practice Statement: The locator supplies feedback to the one call center.
+Practice Statement: The locator supplies feedback to the 811 center.

-Practice Description: The locator provides to the one call center feedback on land base mapping and location discrepancies.
-The following states carry out this practice: Ohio, Tennessee, and North Carolina.
+Practice Description: The locator provides to the 811 center feedback on land base mapping and location discrepancies.
+The following states carry out this practice: Ohio, Tennessee and North Carolina.

 Excavator